The 6 Best Prepaid Travel Cards for Australians 2025

 • 2% ATM withdrawal fee when you withdraw over your plan limit during a month*

-• Additional fees of 1% for currency exchange on a weekend
+• Additional fees of up to 1% for currency exchange on a weekend

 • 0.5% fee when you exhaust your plan's currency exchange limit